Goodka7/Threat-Hunting-Persistence-/README.md

 ## Summary

-The user "labuser" on the device "hardmodevm" installed and used the Tor Browser, taking actions that raised concerns.
-First, "labuser" silently initiated the installation of the Tor Browser through a PowerShell command.
-After the installation, they created the "tor.exe" file and executed it, which started the Tor service with specific configurations.
-Additionally, multiple instances of "firefox.exe" associated with the Tor Browser were launched, and the user successfully connected to the Tor network, accessing a remote IP and URL, suggesting the use of Tor for anonymous browsing.
-Furthermore, a folder (tor-shopping-list) containing several .txt and .json files was created, holding several files with names indicating potential illicit activity.
-These actions suggest that the user may have been engaging in suspicious or unauthorized activities using the Tor network.
+The user "baddog" on the device "thlinux.p2zfvso05mlezjev3ck4vqd3kd.cx.internal.cloudapp.net" took deliberate actions to establish persistence and gain unauthorized root access.
+Initially, the attacker created a malicious backdoor binary (`/tmp/rootbash`) and modified its ownership to `root`.
+Following this, the attacker set the SUID permission on the binary, allowing any user to execute it with root privileges, effectively escalating their access.
+The attacker then executed the backdoor to confirm the privilege escalation.

+To ensure persistent access, the attacker created and enabled a **malicious systemd service** (`malicious.service`) which would automatically start the backdoor on system boot.
+Additionally, a **Trojanized `ls` command** was placed in the user's home directory (`~/.local/bin/ls`), which was executed to establish a reverse shell connection back to the attacker's machine.

+These actions suggest that the user "baddog" was attempting to establish a **backdoor and maintain persistent root access** on the system, bypassing security controls and potentially preparing for further unauthorized activities.

 ---

 ## Response Taken

-TOR usage was confirmed on the endpoint `hardmodevm` by the user `labuser`.
-The device was isolated, and the user's direct manager was notified.
+Unauthorized root access and backdoor activities were confirmed on the endpoint **"thlinux.p2zfvso05mlezjev3ck4vqd3kd.cx.internal.cloudapp.net"** by the user **"baddog"**.
+The device was isolated, the backdoor and associated persistence mechanisms were disabled, and the user's direct manager was notified.
+Further investigation and remediation are underway to assess any potential data exfiltration or other malicious actions.

 ---